 In Croatia county commissions for gender equality are established in each of 20 counties and the City of Zagreb as working advisory bodies to county assemblies.
-The commissions usually consist of 7 to 11 persons, mostly members of the county assembly, few independent experts mostly CSO representatives, and a coordinator for gender equality from the office of state administration in a county.
+The commissions usually consist of 7 to 11 persons, mostly members of the county assembly, few independent experts mostly CSO representatives, and a coordinator for gender equality from the office of state administration in the County.
 They are bodies appointed by county assembly, and their role is to ensure the protection and promotion of gender equality at the regional level.

 The work of county commissions is regulated by the Article 28 of the Gender Equality Act.
 They shall establish and provide the conditions and funds for the activity to promote gender equality at a local level and enforcing this Act and the National Policy for Gender Equality.
-They are consultative bodies of county assemblies and the Assembly of the City of Zagreb.
+They are consultative bo dies of county assemblies and the Assembly of the City of Zagreb.
+Based on the National Policy for Gender Equality county assemblies are obliged to adopt action plans for the implementation of the measures of the National policy for Gender Equality at the level of counties.